 - Take a photograph of the documents or scan them.
 Upload these to your cloud storage or email them to yourself.
 These can come in use when you are away on a trip and a problem occurs.
 Make a note of the serial number too in case it is not clearly visible in the documents.

-- If thermal printer was used to print the receipt or credit/debit card payment, get the document photocopied.
+- If a thermal printer was used to print the receipt or credit/debit card payment, get the document photocopied.
 The thermal print fades with time.
+Try to get the photocopy signed and stamped.

 I hope I have been able to decrypt the small print in warranty documents.
 For any doubts, feel free to write to me.